Keith Radecic

-J. Keith Radecic (born December 24, 1963) is an American former professional football center in the National Football League (NFL).
-He played for the St. Louis Cardinals in 1987.
+J. Keith Radecic (born December 24, 1963) is an American former professional football player who was a center for the St. Louis Cardinals of the National Football League (NFL) in 1987.
+He played college football for the Penn State Nittany Lions.
 His brother Scott also played at Penn State and in the NFL for the Kansas City Chiefs, Buffalo Bills and Indianapolis Colts from 1984 to 1995.